Data Governance - more Sun Tzu than MMA

 For the last 31 years, I have practiced Judo.
 It’s a wonderful martial art, that has taught me a lot about myself, and about how to protect myself.
 For a number of those years, I ran a Judo club, and taught children and adults.
 At the end of each term, we used to have a 'fun' lesson, of focussing on things other than the Gokyo and fighting techniques, like self-defence and other martial arts.
 Whilst the weapon sessions were always a favourite of the students (I mean, who doesn’t like playing with sword substitutes and learning the way of the samurai!), for the main, we focussed on self-defence.

 At this point, I'd always then try and sound wise and knowledgeable (something that’s quite a feat if you know me), by busting some quotes from Sun Tzu's 'Art of War' or Kano's 'Mind over Muscle' to try and explain my viewpoint.
-My favourites were always (excuse the paraphrasing):
+My favourites were always (And excuse the paraphrasing);

 "The greatest victory is that which requires no battle."